jehe/vigilant-waddle/README.md

 # knx-controller
-knx-controller module (based on node-eibd).
+Clone knx-controller module (based on node-eibd).
+Based on work of Marco Piraccini.

 Tested using node v4.1.1 on a Raspberry PI 2